ayushjain-10/Task-List/README.md

 # Task-List

-Application using express and mongodb to create, read, update and delete tasks.
+Application using express and mongodb to update task list

 ### Installation- Option 1